mhahsler/arulespy/README.md

       - Ubuntu: `sudo apt-get install libcurl4-openssl-dev`
       - MacOS: `brew install curl`
       - Windows: no installation necessary
-   - Environment variable `R_HOME` needs to be set for Windows
+   - Environment variable `R_HOME` may need to be set for Windows

 3. Install `arulespy` which will automatically install `rpy2` and `pandas`.
     ``` sh
     pip install arulespy
     ```

-4. Optional: Set the environment variable `R_LIBS` to decide where R packages are stored.
+4. Optional: Set the environment variable `R_LIBS_USER` to decide where R packages are stored (see [libPaths()](https://stat.ethz.ch/R-manual/R-devel/library/base/html/libPaths.html) for details).
 If not set then R will determine a suitable location.

+5. Optional: `arulespy` will install the needed R packages when it is imported for the first time.
+    This may take a while.
+R packages can also be preinstalled.
+Start R and run `install.packages(c("arules", "arulesViz"))`

-The most likely issue is `rpy2`.
+The most likely issue is that `rpy2` does not find R.
+This will lead the python kernel to die or exit without explanation when the package `arulespy` is imported.
 Check `python -m rpy2.situation` to see if R and R's libraries are found.
 Details can be found [here](https://pypi.org/project/rpy2/).